-Joe Russo – “To me, CA’s action, in the end, wasn’t the fact he wanted to change anything, it’s more like he has made a choice.
-He chose to go back to the past and lived with the one he loved for the rest of his life.
+Joe Russo – “To me, CA’s action, in the end, wasn’t the fact he wanted to change anything.
+It’s more like he has made a choice.
+He chose to go back to the past and live with the one he loved for the rest of his life.
 The time travel in this movie created an alternate reality.
 He lived a completely different life in that world.
 We don’t know how exactly his life turned out, but I’d like to believe he still helped many others when they were needed in that world.

-“Yes, there were two CA in that reality, it’s just like what Hulk said, what happened in the past has already happened.
-If you go back to the past, you simply created a new reality.
+“Yes, there were two CA in that reality; it’s just like what Hulk said; what happened in the past has already happened.
+If you go back to the past, you simply create a new reality.
 The characters in this movie created a new timeline when they went back to the past, but it had no effect on the prime universe.
 What happened in the past 22 movies was still canon.”

-Q- The Red Skull appeared in both Avengers: Infinity War and Avengers: Endgame, but we never got to see the former HYDRA leader interact with Captain America and that’s disappointed many fans.
-The question is, when Steve Rogers travelled back in time, did he finally comes face to face with his old foe?
+Q- The Red Skull appeared in both Avengers: Infinity War and Avengers: Endgame, but we never got to see the former HYDRA leader interact with Captain America, and that disappointed many fans.
+The question is, when Steve Rogers traveled back in time, did he finally come face to face with his old foe?

 Recommended Read – Captain America: Civil War Review